appserver-io/routlt/README.md

 ## Configuration

-As Routlt 2 is based on a servlet, you first need an `web.xml` inside the `WEB-INF` folder of your application.
+As Rout.Lt 2 is based on a servlet, you first need an `web.xml` inside the `WEB-INF` folder of your application.

 Let's assume, you've installed appserver.io on Linux/Mac OS X under ```/opt/appserver``` and your application is named `myapp` you'll save the `web.xml` containing the following content in directory `/opt/appserver/myapp/WEB-INF`: